lehmanclass/webprogramming/project_three/README.md

-Please run "xnpm install" in order to install all noode_modules
+Please run "npm install" in order to install all noode_modules

 ## Available Scripts